metarhia/sandboxed-fs/README.md

 ## sandboxedFs

-sandboxedFs is a sandboxed wrapper for Node.js file system module implementing the same API but binded to certain directory, reliably locked in it
+sandboxedFs is a sandboxed wrapper for Node.js file system module implementing the same API but bound to a certain directory, reliably locked in it.

 ## Usage